-Tudor Davies was born in Cymmer, near Porth, South Wales, on November 12, 1892 in a welsh coalmining family.
+Tudor Davies was born in Cymmer, near Porth, South Wales, on November 12th, 1892 in a Welsh coalmining family.
 His father David Davies

 had a fine voice that he displayed when he was not in the mine.

-He won second prize at the 1913 National Eisteddfod.
+He won a second prize at the 1913 National Eisteddfod.

 As it was now clear what Davies' future should be, musically minded local miners made a collection to support Davies' scholarship st the London Royal College of Music where he studied